Open problems in PDE models for knowledge-based animal movement via nonlocal perception and cognitive mapping: Biological Insights Through Mathematical Exploration

 \subsection{Emergence of Patterns}

-One of the hallmarks in the field of movement ecology is the generation of patterns in space, time or both.
-Classically, this is discussed through linearization techniques which gives rise to so-called \textit{Turing instability}, where a constant steady state can be destabilized in the presence of diffusion.
-There are now a significant number of resources exploring in great detail the possible outcomes, including not only \textit{when} patterns will form, but also which \textit{types} of patterns one might expect to find.
-Furthermore, these patterns can emerge independent of environmental heterogeneity.
-While the original motivation was to apply these models to cell growth phenomena, some of these same ideas and motivations transfer to the study of movement ecology.
+One of the {core topics of investigation} in the field of movement ecology is the {connection between animal movement behaviour and the} generation of patterns in space, time or both \cite{Nathan2008}, {particularly in the absence of environmental heterogeneity \cite{Sayama2006,Potts2022b}.
+Indeed, countless models with explicit environmental heterogeneity have been developed, but in these cases it is much less of a surprise for non-constant steady states to emerge.
+Instead, it is interesting to study the emergence of non-constant steady states in problems where there is no environmental heterogeneity.
+This includes the formation of home ranges \cite{Moorcroft1,Moorcroft2,van2009memory} and territories \cite{Potts2016, Potts2016-2, Potts2019} and the potential mechanisms required for each.} Classically, this is discussed through linearization techniques which gives rise to so-called \textit{Turing instability} \cite[Ch.
+2]{Murray2003}, where a constant steady state can be destabilized {by} the presence of diffusion.
+There are now a significant number of resources exploring in great detail the possible outcomes {for classical reaction-diffusion equations}, including not only \textit{when} patterns will form, but also which \textit{types} of patterns one might expect to find.
+While the original motivation {of advection equations such as \eqref{prototype}} was to {describe} cell growth phenomena, some of these same ideas and motivations transfer to the study of movement ecology.